nu7hatch/desantapp/README.md

-# Airstrip - Open Source Landing Pages!
+# Desant - Open Source Landing Pages!

-_Airstrip_ is an open source, neat landing page application.
+_Desant_ is an open source, neat landing page application.
 It's simple to use, customize and extend to your needs.
 There's an awesome admin area too - it will give you all the information and statistics you need.

 ## Quick start with Vagrant

-There's a public Vagrant box configured to run with _Airstrip_.
+There's a public Vagrant box configured to run with _Desant_.
 You can hop into the project qucikly by running:

     $ gem install vagrant # if not installed yet
     $ vagrant up
     $ vagrant ssh
-    vagrant@vagrant:~$ cd airstrip
+    vagrant@vagrant:~$ cd desant

 Now just go and perform traditional installation steps described below.